 There are no residence halls on the Virginia Science and Technology Campus.
-The VSTC is open to the public at a minimum, during normal business hours.
-Access to Discovery Hall, Enterprise Hall, Exploration Hall, Innovation Hall, and Research Place is via a GWorld card or security guard access.
+The VSTC is generally open to the public at a minimum, during normal business hours.
+Access to certain buildings, including Discovery Hall, Enterprise Hall, Exploration Hall, Innovation Hall, and Research Place, is via a GWorld card or security guard access.
+Many doors are electronically locked and can be controlled remotely by the university's GWorld office.
 Access after normal business hours is by GWorld card.

 Requests for GWorld access cards can be processed by the Facilities Department at the VSTC by appointment only.
 For more information, please visit gworld.gwu.edu/locations-hours.
 Hours of operation for all buildings are available online at virginia.gwu.edu/buildings.
 The facilities and landscaping are maintained to minimize conditions that might pose a danger.
-Malfunctioning lights and other unsafe conditions should be reported to the Facilities Department at (571) 553-3501.
+Requests can be made through the fixit system located at https://living.gwu.edu/maintenance-access.